Remi-Gau/McGurk_prior_code/README.md

 While cleaning and documenting this project I realized that some pre-processing pipelines might have had some error (or poor practice) in them but because of bad documenting, I am not sure whether they were the pipeline used for the published results.
 To check whether this affected the results I have also run processing pipelines for those options.
 Those included:
 -   running the slice-timing using the first slice as reference and not the mid-volume slice
 -   normalizing the data using 2 mm rather than the original EPI resolution (3 mm).
 See [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5487467/) why this might be a problem if not controlling for final image smoothness when using random field theory to control for multiple correction.

+Some other pipeline might also have some unorthodox implementation of toolboxes.
+Notably we originally used the GLMdenoise toolbox to compute noise regressors that we then added to our SPM design matrix.
+I decided to keep those implementations to see what results we would have got.

 In total all those options would amount to a about 10 000 different models to run.